mesosphere-backup/dcos-cassandra-service/README.md

 #### S3 Backup

-To perform a backup, enter the following command on the DCOS CLI:
+To perform a backup to S3, enter the following command on the DCOS CLI:

 ```
 $ dcos cassandra --name=<service-name> backup start \